Netsach/concrete-datastore/docs/demo.md

    -H "Content-Type: application/json" \
    "https://<webapp>/api/v1.1/auth/login/"
 ```
-And the server will respond with a JSON containing your token along with other user's information:
+The server will respond with a JSON containing your token along with other user information:
 ```json
 {
   "uid": "fe2ad17a-4678-499c-a957-4cd84dd16e08",